 - Manual mappings with

-matching the certificate’s SAN or CN (in that order) andca_certificate = NULL
+subject_namematching the certificate’s SAN or CN (in that order) andca_certificate = NULL. - If

 Note: Matching stops as soon as the first successful match is found.